-4.3.3.1.3.
+3.3.3.1.3.
 Update

 The Rule Engine must be notified of modified facts, so that they can be reprocessed.
-Internally, modification is actually a retract followed by an insert; the Rule Engine removes the fact from the WorkingMemory and inserts it again.
 You must use the update() method to notify the WorkingMemory of changed objects for those objects that are not able to notify the WorkingMemory themselves.
 Notice that update() always takes the modified object as a second parameter, which allows you to specify new instances for immutable objects.
-The update() method can only be used with objects that have shadow proxies turned on.
-The update method is only available within Java code.
-On the right hand side of a rule, also the modify statement is supported, providing simplified calls to the object's setters.
+On the right hand side of a rule the modify statement is recommended, as it makes the changes and notifies the engine in a single statement.
+After a fact's field values have changed you must call update before changing another fact, or you will cause problems with the indexing within the rule engine.
+The modify keyword avoids this problem.